RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

 - Make sure you have `Docker Desktop` installed on your computer.
 - To install, go to [Official Docker page](https://docs.docker.com/get-docker/).
-  This step might require administration rights.
+  This step might require administrative rights.
 - Contact IT to have a developer account on [MPL harbor](https://harbor.intranet.mpl.mpg.de/) for deployment
-- Since `.env` file is local, we have to provide the IT all the credentials that are mentioned in the `.env` file.
+- Since `.env` file is local, we have to provide IT with all the credentials that are mentioned in the `.env` file.